datamachines/cuda_tensorflow_opencv/README.md

 , here we are telling the script to pass to the `docker` command line extra (`-e`) paramaters to run in `privileged` mode (for hardware access) and pass the webcam device (`/dev/video0`) to the container.
 By default, this command will also enable X11 display passthrough and mount the current directory (where the cfg and weights are) as `/dmc`.

-Because the cfg/weights are accesible in `/dmc` and X11 and webcam can be accessed, running the following command within the newly started container (which started in `/wrk/darknet`) will start your webcam (`video0`) and run Yolo v4 on what it sees:
+Because the cfg/weights are accesible in `/dmc` and X11 and webcam can be accessed, running the following command within the newly started container (which started in `/darknet`) will start your webcam (`video0`) and run Yolo v4 on what it sees:
 <pre>
 ./darknet detector demo cfg/coco.data /dmc/yolov4.cfg /dmc/yolov4.weights
 </pre>

-For developers, in the `/wrk/darknet` you will also have the `libdarknet.so` which is needed to use `python3` with `darknet.py` and `darknet_video.py`.
+For developers, in `/darknet` you will also have the `libdarknet.so` which is needed to use `python3` with `darknet.py` and `darknet_video.py`.

 ####  7.4.1. <a name='DarknetPythonbindings'></a> Darknet Python bindings

 Darknet provides direct python bindings at this point in the form of [darknet_images.py](https://github.com/AlexeyAB/darknet/blob/master/darknet_images.py) and [darknet_video.py](https://github.com/AlexeyAB/darknet/blob/master/darknet_video.py).
-To test those, you have nothing to do but use the previously built container (`cto_darknet:local`) and run/adapt the following examples (in the default work directory, ie `/wrk/darknet`):
+To test those, you have nothing to do but use the previously built container (`cto_darknet:local`) and run/adapt the following examples (in the default work directory, ie `/darknet`):

 `darknet_images.py` example using one of the provided images:
 ```